top of page

 We have a ‘flerd’ - an actual technical term for a sheep flock and a cattle herd grazing together on a rotational grazing system.
 In basic terms, when rotational grazing, all of the animals graze together in one field and they are moved to another field every few days.
 It mimics natural animal grazing such as the migration of wildebeest or buffalo, and once upon a time the UK’s native grazing animals would have done the same.
 This is very different from other grazing systems where animals stay in several fields for an extended period of time, leading to reduced food quality, a build-up of disease, and no rest for the fields and soil.

 Rotational grazing allows us to grow more grass, let the grass and soil rest, and give nature a chance to regenerate.
-It reduces disease burdens in the grasslands and allows sunlight to act as a purifier and disinfectant to the land.
-Cattle and sheep also have different pest and disease issues, which generally they can’t catch from each other, so grazing them together reduces the risk to each species and improves overall animal health.
-Plant species are given the chance to grow, flower and seed and to complete more of their life cycle which helps to increase plant biodiversity, sward structure and helps wildlife including pollinators.
+Plant species are given the chance to grow, flower, and seed, and to complete more of their life cycle which helps to increase plant biodiversity, sward structure and helps wildlife including pollinators.
+Because of this we have successional clover flowering around the farm, fantastic for bees in warm weather.
 Cattle and sheep have different grazing habits, cattle rip grasses and sheep nibble them, cattle also like to eat longer swards, whereas sheep if left for too long to their own devices would become picky and eat the sward too close to the soil which doesn’t give it chance to grow and develop.
 Moving animals regularly protects soil structure by limiting damage from compaction and generally leaves plants with a longer root depth to help stabilise and feed the soil and soil microbes.
 In turn this helps with carbon capture and holding moisture in the soil which is helpful to mitigate the effects of drought and flooding.

 bottom of page